Jeremy Shockey: Personal life

 Shockey has a large tattoo on his right biceps that incorporates American symbols such as the stars and stripes of the United States flag and a bald eagle.
 Describing the tattoo, Shockey stated: "It speaks for itself.
 I'm proud to live in this country, to have the right to express anything you want....
 I'm very American."
 The tattoo took 21 hours over three days to complete.
 The tattoo artist is Billy Hughes (Hell on Wheels tattoos) of Cleveland, Ohio.

 While playing for the Giants, Shockey lived in West New York, New Jersey, across the Hudson River from Midtown Manhattan.
 While playing for the New Orleans Saints, Shockey spent his off-seasons living in Miami Beach, Florida.

 In January 2013, Shockey filed for divorce after being married eight months to Daniela Cortazar-Shockey in Miami claiming the marriage was "irretrievably broken."

 In 2002, Shockey said in a radio interview that he hoped there were no gay players in the NFL.
 "If I knew there was a gay guy on my college football team, I probably wouldn't, you know, stand for it," he told Howard Stern, adding, "I think, you know, they're going to be in the shower with us and stuff, so I don't think that's gonna work.
 That's not gonna work, you know?"
 He later told the New York Daily News, "I guess I do regret saying it.
 I didn't think anyone was going to make a big deal out of it.
 I'm not prejudiced against anybody's beliefs or what they do in their off time.
 I do regret saying something like that.
 Whatever I did to offend people, I apologize.
 I'm not prejudiced in any way."

-A year later, New York magazine reported that he had mocked then-Dallas Cowboys coach Bill Parcells as a "homo", a comment he later denied making.
+A year later, New York magazine reported that he had mocked then–Dallas Cowboys coach Bill Parcells as a "homo", a comment he later denied making.
 A Giants team spokesman later claimed Shockey had been quoting a friend.

+In 2026, Shockey revealed he underwent a vasectomy at age 21.